Launch Your First Supplement in the US & EU: A Product Guide

 • Gummies:

-popular and consumer-friendly, but they often involve higher complexity, longer development, and more stability considerations.
+popular and consumer-friendly, but involve higher complexity, longer development, and more stability considerations.

 • Sachets or stick packs: